-The microdata used to construct the gross job gains and gross job losses statistics are from the Quarterly Census of Employment and Wages (QCEW), or ES-202, program.
+The microdata used to construct the gross job gains and gross job losses statistics are from the Quarterly Census of Employment and Wages (QCEW) program.
 These data include all establishments subject to State unemployment insurance (UI) laws and Federal agencies subject to the Unemployment Compensation for Federal Employees program.
 Each quarter, the State agencies edit and process the data and send the information to BLS in Washington, DC.
-The data cover approximately 98 percent of all employment; the major exclusions from UI coverage are the self-employed and certain nonprofit organizations.
+Major exclusions from UI coverage are the self-employed and certain nonprofit organizations.
 Establishments report employment for the pay period including the 12th of the month.
 The job flow estimates report employment changes between the third month of each quarter.

 The quarterly data series include the number and percent of gross jobs gained by opening and expanding establishments, and the number and percent of gross jobs lost by closing and contracting establishments.
 The data also include the number and percent of establishments that are classified as openings, closings, expansions and contractions.

 As the quarterly time series grow longer, their value in assessing the business cycle, the level of labor market volatility, and the effect of establishment employment changes on aggregate employment will increase.
 These data will be particularly useful in highlighting the forces behind the net changes in employment.
 For instance, a large decrease in employment stemming mostly from a decrease in gross job gains will have far different business cycle implications than a decrease due mostly to an increase in gross job losses.
 In addition, these data will highlight the importance of job changes at opening and closing establishments relative to changes at existing establishments.